vizunchikkk/lab8/README.md

 # Laboratory work number 8

-##downloading ready-made images
+## Downloading ready-made images

 1. ```docker pull ubuntu```

 2. ```docker pull postgres```

-##based on postgresql:latest, create a new image and run it in a container where the database password is extracted from a file, a database with Your name and a user named name_user is created, and recovery from the dump is performed
+## Based on postgresql:latest, create a new image and run it in a container where the database password is extracted from a file, a database with Your name and a user named name_user is created, and recovery from the dump is performed

 1. ```touch Dockerfile```